tiramisusolutions/mr.docs/docs/index.rst

 About
 -----

-Todo: add docker install with user in right group, so that you can run it without sudo or root

 A testing tool for `Sphinx <http://sphinx-doc.org/>`_ based and in `reStructuredText [rst] <http://sphinx-doc.org/rest.html>`_ written documentation.

 See a `example on YouTube <https://www.youtube.com/watch?v=ik-1e-93RI4&feature=youtu.be>`_.